aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 You might need to go back a forth a few times with a different sets of source images, maybe adding some image between other two, maybe removing another to reach a better starting point.
-The key part to pay attention - how many ugly stiches are there in the image.
-Check every face, the blending algorithms do not recognise faces and sometimes try to stich one face from two or more images creatying very weird effects.
-The *can* be fixed in the next step, but it is rather hard manual work, so the fewer such faces are in the blended image, the less work you will have.
+The key part to pay attention - how many ugly stitches are there in the image.
+Check every face, the blending algorithms do not recognise faces and sometimes try to stitch one face from two or more images creating very weird effects.
+They *can* be fixed in the next step, but it is rather hard manual work, so the fewer such faces are in the blended image, the less work you will have.
 In some years I've managed to find a combination where all faces were good and in other years I had to manually fix 13-15 faces.